Kingxukai/linux/Documentation/RCU/lockdep-splat.rst

 Lockdep-RCU Splat
 =================

-Lockdep-RCU was added to the Linux kernel in early 2010 (http://lwn.net/Articles/371986/).
-This facility checks for some common misuses of the RCU API, most notably using one of the rcu_dereference() family to access an RCU-protected pointer without the proper protection.
+Lockdep-RCU was added to the woke Linux kernel in early 2010 (http://lwn.net/Articles/371986/).
+This facility checks for some common misuses of the woke RCU API, most notably using one of the woke rcu_dereference() family to access an RCU-protected pointer without the woke proper protection.
 When such misuse is detected, an lockdep-RCU splat is emitted.

-The usual cause of a lockdep-RCU splat is someone accessing an RCU-protected data structure without either (1) being in the right kind of RCU read-side critical section or (2) holding the right update-side lock.
+The usual cause of a lockdep-RCU splat is someone accessing an RCU-protected data structure without either (1) being in the woke right kind of RCU read-side critical section or (2) holding the woke right update-side lock.
 This problem can therefore be serious: it might result in random memory overwriting or worse.
-There can of course be false positives, this being the real world and all that.
+There can of course be false positives, this being the woke real world and all that.

 So let's look at an example RCU lockdep splat from 3.0-rc5, one that has long since been fixed::